Insurance For Rental Cars

 Whether or not you need to secure coverage through the car rental company depends on the specifics of your personal auto policy.
 If your policy was written in New York State, then you will be covered for any personal rental vehicle damages that are incurred within the contract period of the rental car if you rent for less than a 30-day continuous period.
 If you rent for more than 30 days, you should consult your insurance agent to verify coverage applies.

 In many cases, rental car insurance policies will have the state’s minimum liability coverage as dictated by law.
-This is the state’s requirements for insurance to be able to register a vehicle.
-Typically, this coverage would be applied first in case of an accident that you become liable for.
-After the minimum liability limit is exhausted then your personal auto liability insurance could be applied as excess.
+This is the state’s requirement for insurance to be able to register a vehicle.
+Typically, this coverage would be applied first in case of an accident, for you become liable.
+After the minimum liability limit is exhausted, then your personal auto liability insurance could be applied as excess.

 Rental Car Insurance

 If you want to secure additional coverage through the rental car company, then it’s important that you understand the types of coverage that they offer.
 Typically, you would need to secure this coverage if traveling abroad since your personal auto policy would extend outside the continental United States.
 Car rental companies offer four main types of coverage: liability, personal accident insurance, Collision Damage Waiver (CDW)/Loss Damage Waiver, and personal effects coverage.
 If your personal policy offers liability and medical payments coverage, then you do not need to secure liability or personal accident insurance through the car rental company.
 However, you might want to consider the Waiver and the personal effects coverage.